omarkamelte/TitleGuard/README.md

 Feel free to integrate this code into your projects for efficient string similarity calculations.

 #### Powered by: Omar Kamel, MSc

+# Data Cleansing for Multilingual Data

+Data cleansing is a crucial step in any data processing workflow.
+In scenarios where data is provided in both Arabic and English within consecutive cells, organizing the information into distinct Arabic and English columns becomes essential.
+Each title should be paired with its corresponding Arabic version.

+To address this requirement, a VBA Macro has been employed to execute this transformation.

+### VBA Macro for Multilingual Data Arrangement

+This VBA Macro seamlessly organizes multilingual data by aligning Arabic and English titles into separate columns.
+The process ensures that each title is positioned alongside its corresponding Arabic version, providing a more structured and accessible dataset.

+- VBA Macro for Dividing and Arranging Arabic and English Columns

+This VBA Macro facilitates the division and arrangement of data in Arabic and English columns within an Excel worksheet.
+The main functionalities include:

+- **DivideArabicEnglishColumns** Macro
+This macro takes an input range and separates the Arabic and English text, placing them in designated columns on a specified worksheet ("All_Titles").
+It checks each cell in the input range, identifies the language based on the character range, and arranges the data accordingly.

+- **IsArabicText** Function
+A helper function is used within the macro to determine if a given text contains Arabic characters.
+It checks the Unicode range of each character in the text.

+- **TestDivideArabicEnglishColumns** Function
+This macro serves as a testing interface, prompting the user to select a range.
+It then calls the DivideArabicEnglishColumns macro to perform the division and arrangement.

+Feel free to utilize this VBA Macro in your data processing tasks to enhance the organization and clarity of multilingual datasets.

+#### Powered by: Omar Kamel, MSc